AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 WP Engine nails it in the EASE OF USE department.
 You’ve got automatic updates and a user-friendly dashboard tailored for WordPress.
 Trust me, if you’re no tech whiz, this platform feels like a comfy pair of slippers.

 Finally, don’t forget the CLEAR PRICING.
-It’s all-inclusive, so you won’t get blindsided by hidden fees.
+It’s all-inclusive so that hidden fees won’t blindside you.
 You know upfront what you’re paying for.

-As you ramp up your presence, tools like Auto Page Rank can make sure you dominate the search results, giving you that edge in the crowded WordPress space.
+As you ramp up your presence, tools like Auto Page Rank can ensure you dominate the search results, giving you that edge in the crowded WordPress space.

 Disadvantages of AWS

-Finally, while you can customize to your heart’s desire, more control means more MANAGEMENT.
-If you’re not technically savvy, you might find yourself in over your head.
+Finally, while you can customize to your heart’s desire, more control means more management.
+You might find yourself in over your head if you’re not technically savvy.

-Using Auto Page Rank can help alleviate some of this confusion by providing clear insights into your performance, making your AWS experience less daunting.
+Auto Page Rank can help alleviate some confusion by providing clear insights into your performance, making your AWS experience less daunting.

 Disadvantages of WP Engine